-The Initiatives in Kanbanize are used to visualize Projects deliverables, epic stories or bigger work items and not day-to-day tasks.
+The Initiatives in Kanbanize are used to visualize Project deliverables, epic stories, or bigger work items and not day-to-day tasks.
 The Initiatives get created either on the Initiatives Workflow or on the Timeline Workflow.

 Once created, the Initiatives should be broken down into smaller work items. .
 This way you visualize the complex work and all its components on separate workflows.

 The smaller tasks get created on the Cards Workflow and are usually linked to the Initiatives as child cards.
 This way managers allocate the right amount of work necessary to successfully complete a project to the team members that are processing tasks on the Cards Workflow.

 * Open the image in a new tab to get a closer view.

 There are many ways to break down an Initiative into smaller work items.
 Moreover, you can link already existing cards to an Initiative and thus make them part of the project.

 Important: All approaches described below are applicable to the Initiatives that live on the Initiatives Workflow and on the Timelines Workflow.